DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 ### The importance of creating commercially viable models

-Note that this doesn&#39;t mean that there should no financial return (ever) from sharing your ideas or content.
+Note that this doesn't mean that there should no financial return (ever) from sharing your ideas or content.

-I&#39;m a big believer that for behaviors to scale and be sustainable, there needs to be an working economic and financial model behind those open workflows.
+I'm a big believer that for behaviors to scale and be sustainable, there needs to be an working economic and financial model behind those open workflows.

 Basically authors should be paid for their work

 Also key is that the operational teams that support those authors are also paid (for example Wikipedia or Mozilla have highly skilled and well paid professionals working as employees).

 Sometimes the payment is hard cash (i.e. the authors/teams are paid to create that content).
-Sometimes the &#39;payment&#39; happens in terms of: future opportunities, personal development or karma points (i.e. doing the right thing or sharing knowledge with others the same way it was shared with you).
+Sometimes the 'payment' happens in terms of: future opportunities, personal development or karma points (i.e. doing the right thing or sharing knowledge with others the same way it was shared with you).

 One of the big myths behind open source and creative commons is that its authors are all working for free in their bedroom by amateurs.
 In reality most of the value is created during paid jobs, by highly skilled professionals, with companies supporting the creating of the released code or content.

 ### It is harder than it looks

-Don&#39;t let the fact that you (might) think that what you have created has little value to prevent you from publishing it.
+Don't let the fact that you (might) think that what you have created has little value to prevent you from publishing it.
 This Impostor Syndrome effect can be very damaging and paralyzing, and you need to take a pragmatic view of what will happen

  - If what you wrote is not that interesting or valuable to others, then your will have a small amount of readers and you have not lost anything
- - If what you have created does get some readers and more importantly, feedback or comments, then you gained a bit and moved the needle a little bit (remember that it is all about incremental gains, and there is no such thing as &#39;overnight success&#39;)
+ - If what you have created does get some readers and more importantly, feedback or comments, then you gained a bit and moved the needle a little bit (remember that it is all about incremental gains, and there is no such thing as 'overnight success')

 The bottom line is that publishing your research under an CC license is harder than it looks.